aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-json/_index.md

 linktitle: "Convert Table to JSON"
 type: docs
 url: /convert-table-to-json/
-keywords: "Excel API, JSON conversion, cloud file conversion, spreadsheet"
+keywords: "Excel, API, JSON, conversion, cloud, file, spreadsheet"
 description: "Use Aspose.Cells Cloud API to transform a local Excel table into a JSON file in a single PUT request.
 Includes cURL example, parameters, and SDK snippets for C#, Java, Python, and more."
 weight: 100
 ---